-However, trekking in Bhutan is not easy because of the elevation and length of some of the treks, so the trekkers need to be physically fit.
-We will provide tents and sleeping pads while you will be required to bring your own gears, including sleeping bags.
+However, trekking in Bhutan is not always easy because of the elevation and length of some of the treks, so the trekkers need to be physically fit.
+We will provide tents and sleeping pads while you will be required to bring your own gear, including sleeping bags.
 We offer a wide range of treks from easy to strenuous over varying periods of time.
 We can also create a custom trek to suit your specific needs.
 Please do not hesitate to contact us with any queries regarding this excursion.

 Arrivel at Paro Airport.
 You will be received by our guide at the Paro International Airport and escorted to your hotel for refreshment.
 After lunch, drive for sightseeing in Paro.
 Visit Ta Dzong (National Museum) Paro Rimpung Dzong visit Kichu Lhakhang, O/N at Galling Resort.